Postgame Mortem: Reviews

 BuddyTV lauded the episode, writing that it was one of the best Veronica Mars episodes in months, mainly due to the reappearances of Wallace, Weevil, and Cliff, leading to what the reviewer called "an old school Veronica Mars feel".Logan and Heather's subplot also garnered praise: "It's a nice departure from the oft repeated scenario of Logan exercising indiscretion."
 Rowan Kaiser of The A.V.
 Club gave a positive review, praising the case of-the-week and the episode's development of the Dean O'Dell mystery.
-He argued that this story arc was the best of the series so far, writing "What makes this third season's second mystery work is that it is so balanced. […] It's a closed system with multiple possibilities."
-He was also intrigued by the case-of-the-week, noting that it stood out from others because it was not resolved within the episode.
-However, he was negative towards the Heather–Logan subplot and dynamic, referring to Heather as a type of Manic Pixie Dream Girl who is not sexualized.
+She argued that this story arc was the best of the series so far, writing "What makes this third season's second mystery work is that it is so balanced. […] It's a closed system with multiple possibilities."
+She was also intrigued by the case-of-the-week, noting that it stood out from others because it was not resolved within the episode.
+However, she was negative towards the Heather–Logan subplot and dynamic, referring to Heather as a type of Manic Pixie Dream Girl who is not sexualized.
 "Heather is so ridiculously contrived as a way to help Logan out of his funk that it's almost embarrassing."
 Television Without Pity graded the episode an "A", stating that "I'm all for anything that gets Veronica and Keith working together on a big case."

 Reviewer Alan Sepinwall, on his blog What's Alan Watching?, praised the decision to include a multiple-week mystery.
 He thought that spreading the case out allowed the episode to focus on the main story arc and Logan's subplot as well as allow the main mystery time to finish.
 He was also complimentary towards the Logan–Heather plotline, lauding Goglia's performance; he also stated that the episode gave him renewed interest in the Dean O'Dell case.
 Eric Goldman, writing for IGN, rated the episode a 7.7 out of 10, indicating that it was "good".
 He was highly critical of the subplot involving Logan and Heather, stating that it "rode the line of insufferable".
 While opining that it had some good comedic moments, he thought that the majority of the subplot involved heavy use of clichés.
 However, he was more mixed to positive towards the case-of-the-week.
 The reviewer felt a sense of anticipation that this storyline did not resolve itself in the episode: "it's hard not to be anxious to see where this is going."